-What rights do injured workers have when hurt while delivering?
+What rights do injured delivery workers have when hurt on the job?

 Currently, the U.S. Postal Service has over 5,000 employees in South Carolina and around 11,000 in North Carolina.
 FedEx recently added 1,200 employees to its Charlotte, North Carolina staff, and Amazon added over 500 new employees to the area over the summer.
 The demand for delivery workers is only expected to rise as people increase their online shopping.

-Other common work-related injuries for delivery drivers include:
+Other frequent work-related injuries for delivery drivers include:

 - Lumbar strains

 - Neck and back injuries

 When vehicle accidents occur on the road, delivery drivers are also at risk of:

 - Broken bones

 What injuries and illnesses are covered under workers’ comp in North and South Carolina?